unibonn/htcondor-bonn/docs/_exercises/6_running_a_dag.md

 > You can check and adapt the render settings in the corresponding `.ini` file.
 Note that quality setting `9` takes significantly longer than any lower setting.
 > For the `mini_demo` scene, you will also find that two different POV-Ray files are used.
 Check out the differences using `diff` and choose some settings in between!
 > During re-rendering, remember to also check `condor_userprio` to see how priorities are evolving.
+> Note that there are also `hq` versions of the scripts and `.jdl` files, which are not referenced by the DAG files.
+These produce much better quality, but will use **significant** resources also on a large cluster, so please be aware of that before running them.
+Remember that jobs also affect your user priority!

 {% include footer_exercises.html %}